 Though, Lenox Hill is known for its progress in the medical aspect, Lenox Hill is home to The Lenox Hill Hospital which is at the forefront in research and treatment in neurology, neurosurgery, sports medicine, cardiovascular care, orthopedics, head and neck surgery, child health and internal medicine.

 Carnegie Hill is the second of the three main neighborhoods and is located at the North-End of the Upper East Side.
 Carnegie Hill got its name from the owner of one of its most remarkable mansions, the owner being Andrew Carnegie himself.
 Andrew Carnegie’s mansion is now a historical landmark and currently the Mansion has been converted to a branch of the Smithsonian Institution.
 Carnegie Hill features apartment buildings alongside Park Avenue and Fifth Avenue.
 The neighborhood also has multiple condos, co-ops, a few brownstones scattered around, townhouses, and what remaining mansions do exist have been converted into museums or schools.
-Carnegie Hill overlooks the Jacqueline Kennedy Onassis Reservoir within Central Park, it also holds many of the neighborhoods art venues, wine bars, cafes, and Italian and French Restaurants.
+Carnegie Hill overlooks the Jacqueline Kennedy Onassis Reservoir within Central Park, it also holds many of the neighborhoods art venues, wine bars, and various cafe’s.
+There are also a variety of cuisine options in the Upper East Side.
+If you’re looking for Italian then try taking a taxi to Parma Nuova, located in-between Lenox Hill and Yorkville, they offer excellent Italian cuisine.
 However its most well known for its most famous art venue, the Solomon R. Guggenheim Museum.

 The Upper East Side features many different landmarks and historical districts that can be explored throughout the neighborhood.
 Multiple museums are located in the area including Jewish Museum of New York, El Museo del Barrio, Andrew Carnegie Mansion (repurposed to a Smithsonian Design Museum), its most famous one the Solomon R. Guggenheim Museum, and many many more.
 The neighborhood also features many Hotels, Art Galleries, Houses of Worship, and many historical districts.
 With so much to do the neighborhood can be rather overwhelming to get around the Upper East Side for any visitor.
 Luckily if you are planning a day out and figure you need transportation New York City has many options to get around town.
 While most of the residents of New York City would rather use the subway as it is very convenient this does not always apply with the Upper East Side.
 With most of the residents being some of the most important and wealthiest people in the world, most residence will opt to either hail a taxi or use a car service.
 This means that New York City has an ungodly amount of car transportation companies but more importantly, high-class limo services.
 This is all too important when visiting New York City but more important when going to the Upper East Side and with so many different limo companies to choose from its nice knowing you will never be left stranded in the city.
 Many New York executive car services can take you around town on an hourly service or even if you’re just going from one point to another.
 If you’re coming in from out of town then there is no need to worry, most New York black car companies can drive you long distances, this can mean more then just from New Jersey to New York, or Connecticut to New York.
 Now a days most luxury car companies can drive you out even further, such as Philadelphia to New York, Washington D.C. to New York, and even Massachusetts to New York.
 If you happen to be booking a trip and need a recommendation on a car company we suggest My Destiny Limo.